Gold after Randomized Sand: Model-X Split Knockoffs for Controlled Transformation Selection: Pairwise Comparison: WorldCollege Dataset

 \section{Pairwise Comparison: WorldCollege Dataset}

-In this section, we apply our method to the World College dataset\footnote{\url{http://www.allourideas.org/worldcollege}}.
-This dataset contains 9,408 user-annotated pairwise comparisons among 261 colleges, collected via the All Our Ideas crowdsourcing platform; 8,544 of these comparisons were deemed valid.
-A diverse group of 400 annotators from various countries were asked to choose which university in a given pair they found more attractive to attend.
+In this section, we apply our method to \href{http://www.allourideas.org/worldcollege}{the World College dataset}.
 For our experiments, we subsample the dataset to exclude colleges with very few annotated comparisons.
 Our specific sub-dataset comprises $p=69$ colleges that rank in the top 80 of the QS rankings among the original 261 colleges.
-This subsampling yields $n=2112$ annotated pairwise comparisons among these 69 colleges, resulting in $m=608$ unique pairwise comparisons.
-More details on the QS rankings are in Supplementary Material Section I.
+This subsampling yields $n=2,112$ annotated pairwise comparisons among these 69 colleges, resulting in $m=608$ unique pairwise comparisons.
+More details on the descriptions of dataset and the QS rankings are in Supplementary Material Section I.